kilograham/rp2040-doom/README.md

 - Playing a game
 - Completing levels
 - Save/Load game (note these are stored in flash, so will persist across badge power cycles)
+- Muliplayer via I2C (at least with 2 players, should work with up to 4) - see below for wiring

 ### Things that don't work:

 - "Quit Game" main menu item which is actually meant to quit to DOS (i removed the DOS mode because it uses 640x480 screen)
    - Note the menu to end an active game is actually under "Options/End Game", and does work
-- There is no button for strafe
 - There is no way to enter cheats

 ### Things that might work:

-- The end sequence
+- The end sequence (easier to test when i have cheats)
-- Multiplayer; rp2040-doom does support I2C networked games

 ## Controller Input: